MarcoCaglia/fashion-image-classifier/README.md

 ```
 in your terminal.

+To install the dependencies, it is recommended to use poetry. if it is installed on the system, the dependencies can be installed with `poetry install`

 ### Step 0: Sourcing the data
 The repo comes with a scraper for zalando data.
 To run the scraper, navigate to the `sourcing` directory and run the `zalando_crawler`.